 79576 Weil am Rhein

-The article was written as part of the press / blogger trips #TillmansBasel and #BeyelerBaconGiacometti, which was initiated and financed by the Fondation Beyeler.
+This article was written in connection to the press / blogger trips #TillmansBasel and #BeyelerBaconGiacometti, which were initiated and financed by the Fondation Beyeler.

 Pictures: Angelika Schoder – Basel, 2017 & 2018